 Anyone who’s been frustrated knows it can consume a lot of your mental energy and thinking space.
 This can significantly impact your situational awareness.
 In fact, depending on the level of frustration, your brain can be hijacked by all-consuming thoughts about what is causing the angst.
 While operating at an emergency scene, frustration may draw […]

 On Wednesday, February 18, 2009, Elyria Fire Captain Joe Pronesti experienced a close call when he responded to a fire alarm activation call on a college campus.
 The first arriving engine reported heavy smoke coming from multiple buildings.
-In search of the source of the smoke, crews would learn the fire was […]
+In search of the source of the smoke, crews would learn the fire was in a tunnel […]

 In this article we discuss three types of stress: Acute stress, episodic acute stress and chronic stress.
 First responders can, and often do, experience all three.
 Stress can impact firefighter situational awareness and, equally concerning, stress can have devastating long-term impacts.